Monthly Tech-Tip from Tony Hansen SignUp

 Hand extruder die for kiln posts

 Supply chain issues during Covid made it difficult to get posts.
 I wondered if I could make my own.
 I have access to the same ceramic materials that post manufacturers use.
-Firing to the highest temperature they will ever experience should make them dimensionally stable, for me that is cone 10.
-In the past it was always a hassle to make the extruder die, but not anymore.
+The highest temperature we fire is cone 10.
+In the past, it was always a hassle to make the extruder die, but not anymore.
 An ordinary 3D printed PLA template will easily withstand the pressure in a hand extruder (even if printed with infill).
-The precision tapering possible is amazing.
+The precision of the geometry is amazing.
 Notice that the floating centre has a tapered bridge to help clay knit together as it flows around it.
 What about a refractory plastic body?
-I started with L4543, it is cheap to make and dries quickly with minimal shrinkage.
+I started with L4543, it is cheap to make and dries quickly with minimal shrinkage (I slurry it up using a propeller mixer and dewater on a plaster table).
 To cut posts to length with a square end I print sleeves to slide them into.
-I you would like the 3D drawing it is in the Files manager in Insight-live.com, it is parametric and easy to change (click the link below to go straight there).

 By Tony Hansen